turnerlabs/airflow_stacks/aws/README.md

 2. Push your changes to github.

-3. Circle Ci will deploy the dags to airflow.
+3. Circle Ci will deploy the dags to S3 once its pushed to master.

+4. A cron job will run every 3 minutes on all nodes and copy any changed dags over to the $AIRFLOW_HOME/dags directory.

-4. Scheduler will check for changes every 5 minutes so keep an eye on the UI on the website for updates.
+5. The Scheduler will check for changes every 3 minutes so keep an eye on the UI on the website for updates.

 ## What if I have a specific python module I need in my code